Rene Pinto Preview, Player Props: Rays vs. Yankees

-On Friday, Rene Pinto (on the back of going 1-for-3) and the Tampa Bay Rays face the New York Yankees, whose starting pitcher will be Gerrit Cole.
-First pitch is at 6:40 PM ET.
+The Tampa Bay Rays and Rene Pinto, who went 1-for-3 last time in action, battle Clarke Schmidt and the New York Yankees at Tropicana Field, Saturday at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Rockies.
+In his previous game he had a one-hit showing (1-for-3) against the Rockies.

 Rene Pinto Game Info & Props vs. the Yankees